David Schapira: Early life, education, and career

-Schapira is a third-generation Arizonan who was born in Mesa, Arizona.
+Schapira is a immigrant-descended, third-generation Arizonan who was born in Mesa, Arizona.
 He later moved to Tempe and then to Phoenix, where he attended North Canyon High School as an International Baccalaureate student after which he attended George Washington University, earning a degree in political science.
 He returned to North Canyon High School to teach after college.
-He earned a Master's Degree in Education Leadership from Arizona State University in 2015.
+He earned a master's degree in Education Leadership from Arizona State University in 2015.
 He earned a Juris Doctor degree at the Sandra Day O'Connor College of Law at Arizona State University in 2019.

 After teaching high school, Schapira taught as an adjunct faculty member at Arizona State University.
-He served as Assistant Superintendent at the East Valley Institute of Technology from 2013–2017.
+He served as Assistant Superintendent at the East Valley Institute of Technology from 2013 to 2017.

 Political career

 Arizona legislature

 Schapira was first elected to the Arizona Legislature in 2006 as a member of the Arizona House of Representatives, representing the 17th district.
 He served two terms in the House before being elected to the Senate in 2010.
 As a freshman Senator, he was selected by his colleagues to serve as the Senate Minority Leader.

 He served on the Appropriations Committee for his first five years in office and on the Education Committee all six years.
 He was the Education Committee's ranking member during his final term in the House and in the Senate.
 He also served on the Banking and Insurance Committee during his final year in the legislature.